Mr Jay Rayner On The Business Of Eating Well

 Four Seasons in London’s Chinatown features heavily in the book.
 Where else do you like eating in London when you’re not reviewing?

 You should go to Four Seasons and order the Cantonese duck.
 I spend a lot of my own money in Bentley’s Oyster Bar & Grill.
 The places I go to are quite repetitive.
 I go downstairs in The Ivy Club.
 The food there is comfort food mostly.
 I like Sartoria, Francesco Mazzei’s place, and Dumplings’ Legend.
 I’m still a big fan of Joe Allen because it was a really important restaurant.
-Jeremy King of Corbin & King was the maître d’ there, Russell Norman of Polpo worked there, Rowley Leigh was a head chef there.
+Jeremy King of [restaurant group] Corbin & King was the maître d’ there, Russell Norman of Polpo worked there, Rowley Leigh was a head chef there.
 There’s an argument that it’s the most important restaurant in the development of London restaurants.
 There’s a nice tapas place called Boqueria on Acre Lane in Brixton.
 And I love Mamalan, which is Beijing street food, also in Brixton.

 How do you decide what to review?